SciRooPlot/SciRooPlot/README.md

   // before the histogram is projected on the axis 3
   // also here one can provide user coordinates instead of bins by setting the  third argument of the function to 'true'

+  // the same can be done also with the numerator and denominator of ratios
+  // have a look at inc/Plot.h for the details

   plotManager.AddPlot(plot);
 } // -----------------------------------------------------------------------